tillbiskup/evedata/docs/architecture.rst

 * Fill modes
 * Converting MPSKIP scans into average detector with adaptive number of recorded points
 * Converting scan with subscans into appropriate subscan data structure
+* Mapping between ``EveFile`` and ``Dataset`` objects, *i.e.* low-level and high-level interface

+  * Assumes a 1:1 mapping between files and datasets (for the time being)

-Points to discuss further (without claiming to be complete):
+.. admonition:: Points to discuss further (without claiming to be complete)

     * Fill modes

       * Which ones are relevant/needed?
       * How to cope with the current practice of applying (dirty) fixes to the already filled data to account for such things as scans using MPSKIP?
       * Even worse: How to deal with data that (mis)use a "detector" to kind of monitoring a motor state, just to have it appear in the famous 2D data table?
 In these cases, filling does not help, as we end up with NaN vs. NaN without special post-processing (and hence simply no plot).

     * Monitors

       * How to map monitors (with time as primary axis) to other devices (motors or detectors, with position counts as primary axis)?

 Interfaces